 Many people set up discretionary trusts for asset protection, estate planning purposes, and more often than not, for tax benefits.
 As we are not qualified to give any tax advice, we encourage you to seek advice from an accountant in this regard.

 Just as each family is different, each discretionary or family trust is also different.
 Trusts generally take their rules and operation from the trust deed, so each trust will have to abide by a different set of rules.
-If you are unsure of how to set up a trust, or which trust is the most suitable for your circumstances, you should seek assistance from a lawyer who can provide you with some general information as to the legal consequences of a trust, and a tax adviser or accountant who can assess the suitability of a trust structure against your financial circumstances.
+If you are unsure of how to set up a trust, or which trust is the most suitable for your circumstances, you should seek assistance from our business lawyers who can provide you with some general information as to the legal consequences of a trust, and a tax adviser or accountant who can assess the suitability of a trust structure against your financial circumstances.
 Get in touch on 1300 544 755 or by leaving your details in the form on this page.